Bacon, Fresh Corn and Oregano Cornbread

 - 1 ½ cups fresh corn kernels (from 3 ears)

-3. Place the cornmeal, flour sugar, baking powder, and salt in a food processor and blend for about 5 seconds until mixed.
+- Place the cornmeal, flour, sugar, baking powder, and salt in a food processor and blend for about 5 seconds until mixed.
 Add the oregano and diced ½ cup butter and pulse several times until the mixture becomes a coarse meal.
-Add the corn and bacon and pulse several more times until everything is nicely incorporated.
+Add the corn and bacon and pulse a few more times until everything is nicely incorporated.

-4. Place the remaining 2 tablespoons butter in a 9 or 10 inch cast iron skillet and place it in the preheated oven.
+- Place the remaining 2 tablespoons butter in a 9- or 10-inch cast-iron skillet and place it in the preheated oven.

-6. Bake the cornbread until cooked thorugh and golden on top, and a wooden skewer inserted in the middle comes out clean, 45 to 50 minutes.
+- Bake the cornbread until cooked through and golden on top, and a wooden skewer inserted in the middle comes out clean, about 25 minutes.
 Cool the cornbread in the pan on a wire rack for at least 15 minutes, and serve warm or at room temperature.